 To be considered for judging at any level, entries must follow the below briefs:

-Name, address, age, date of birth and other details (where applicable) must be clearly printed on the entry form and then attached to the back of the entry.
+- Name, address, month and year of birth and other details (where applicable) must be clearly printed on the entry form and then attached to the back of the entry.
 Any entries bearing incomplete entry forms may not be considered.

 - The entry can be drawn or painted in pencil, charcoal, pen or ink, felt-tip markers, crayon, pastel, water colours, gouache, acrylics, oils, poster colour or collage.
 Prints done from a lino block, wood block or any other method may also be submitted.
 No computer aided design (CAD) may be entered.
 No pieces of art under glass, as we cannot be responsible for same.